Earl Blumenauer

-A member of the Democratic Party, Blumenauer previously spent over 20 years as a public official in Portland, including serving on the Portland City Council from 1987 to 1996, when he succeeded Ron Wyden in the U.S. House of Representatives.
+As a member of the Democratic Party, Blumenauer previously spent over 20 years as a public official in Portland, including serving on the Portland City Council from 1987 to 1996, when he succeeded Ron Wyden in the U.S. House of Representatives.
 Wyden was elected to the U.S. Senate after Bob Packwood resigned.

+Blumenauer is known for his distinctive bow ties and neon bicycle lapel pins.
+Blumenauer gifts his signature bike pins to fellow congressmen, interns, and staffers.

+Since January 2025, Blumenauer serves as a senior fellow at Portland State University and as special advisor to university president Ann Cudd.

 Early life and education

 Blumenauer was born in Portland on August 16, 1948.
 In 1966, he graduated from Centennial High School on Portland's east side and then enrolled at Lewis & Clark College.
 He majored in political science and received a Bachelor of Arts degree from Lewis & Clark in 1970.
 Blumenauer completed his education in 1976 when he earned a Juris Doctor degree from the school's Northwestern School of Law (now Lewis & Clark Law School).
 Before starting law school in 1970 and until 1977, he worked as an assistant to the president of Portland State University.